Sports Betting Terms, Phrases, and Slang A-Z

 (See also Odds)

-• Definition: Another term for “odds” predominantly used in North America.
+• Definition: Another term for “odds” predominantly used in North America, "line" is short for "Moneyline Odds."

 • Usefulness: Every sports bettor in the US will know what you refer to when you say lines in relation to betting, but if you go to any other part of the world, they’re less likely to understand what you refer to.